iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 The workflow for publishing masked payloads is a little bit more complex because it depends on how you [get the public encryption keys from subscribers](#getting-the-public-encryption-keys-of-subscribers).

-In general though, all masked payloads rely on a `Keyload` message, which contains the encrypted session key for authorized subscribers.
-With this session key, authorized subscribers can do the following:
+In general though, all masked payloads rely on a `Keyload` message.
+This message contains an encrypted session key that allows authorized subscribers to do the following:

-- Decrypt the author's masked payloads in future messages that use this session key
+- Decrypt the author's masked payloads in future messages that are linked to the `Keyload` message
 - Encrypt their own masked payloads in `TaggedPacket` messages

 flowchart

-To give authorized subscribers access to decrypt the session key in a `Keyload` message, the author encrypts it using their public [encryption keys](#encryption-keys).
+To make sure that only authorized subscribers can decrypt the session key, the author encrypts it using their public [encryption keys](#encryption-keys).

 :::info:
-The author must trust subscribers because their keys are used to encrypt the session key.
+You must trust these subscribers because their keys are used to encrypt the session key.
 If the subscribers were malicious, they could share the session key with anyone and expose the masked payloads.
 :::

-Authorized subscribers can then process the `Keyload` message and use the resulting session key that's in their states.
+To use the session key, authorized subscribers can then process the `Keyload` message to update their states.

 :::info:
 Before being able to decrypt a masked payload, susbcribers need to process the corresponding `Keyload` and `Announce` messages.